ErikKassubek/ADVOCATE/doc/fuzzing/Flow.md

 GoPie only reorders channel and mutex operations.
 It is therefore not able to rewrite the schedule in such a way, that the `codeWithPosBug` is triggered (unless it is accidentally created by some mutation).
+But even vor GoPie+, which includes all operations, this approach can be beneficial.

-But to see the general advantage of out approach, assume it could reschedule the `Do`.\
+To see the general advantage of out approach, assume it could reschedule the `Do`.\
 GoPie will always create scheduling chains such that two neighboring operations in this chain are in different routines and then randomly modifies those chains, by abridging, flipping, substituting or augmenting the chain.
-I was not able to determine, whether GoPie always create maximal scheduling chain, or whether it looks at different scheduling chains.
-In both cases we can say, that there are a huge number of possible scheduling chains that can be generated, only a very small number of them would contains the potential bug.
+There are a huge number of possible scheduling chains that can be generated, only a very small number of them would contains the potential bug.
 GoPie would therefore need to run a large number of unnecessary runs , hoping that one of them leads to the detection of the potential bug.
 If we also include that GoPie would need to trigger the bug to detect it, meaning not all chains that execute `codeWithPosBug` may result in the detection of the bug, the number of required runs increase even more, while we are able detect the bug in only two runs, assuming the bug can be detected with the HB analysis when running `codeWithoutPosBug`.